UCL/research-computing-with-cpp/03cpp2/sec02SmartPointers.md

 ### Homework - 14

 * Create a memory leak using bare pointers and `new` to heap allocate and then repeat using using smart pointers
-* Think of a use case where a resource should be uniqely owned and implement as a short application
+* Think of a use case where a resource should be uniquely owned and implement as a short application
 * Think of a use case where the resource is shared between multiple and implement